shrikant-ror/TempJava/README.md

 2) **default or package-private:** - when no access specifier is specified
 3) **protected:** - accessible only to classes that subclass your class directly within the current or different package
 4) **public** - accessible from any class

+## static class vs singleton class

+Static class always a inner class and static class can create multiple objects.
+All object have different reference value.

+But on the other hand SingleTon class can have only single object because every object reference variable have same reference value.

 ## What are the characteristics of Java 8?
 (SHORT)
 1) Lambda expressions